Neal Shipley betting profile: Sony Open in Hawaii - PGA TOUR

 - Shipley's best finish over his last ten appearances came at the Valspar Championship, where he finished tied for 47th with a score of 1-over.

-- He has an average of 0.173 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Shipley has an average of 0.173 Strokes Gained: Off-the-Tee in his past five tournaments.

-- Shipley has an average of 0.099 Strokes Gained: Approach the Green in his past five tournaments.
+- He has an average of 0.099 Strokes Gained: Approach the Green in his past five tournaments.

-- He has an average of -0.330 Strokes Gained: Around-the-Green in his past five tournaments.
+- Shipley has an average of -0.330 Strokes Gained: Around-the-Green in his past five tournaments.

-- Shipley has an average of 0.262 Strokes Gained: Putting in his past five tournaments.
+- He has an average of 0.262 Strokes Gained: Putting in his past five tournaments.

-- He has averaged 0.204 Strokes Gained: Total in his past five tournaments.
+- Shipley has averaged 0.204 Strokes Gained: Total in his past five tournaments.

 Shipley's Strokes Gained rankings